-Nothing says springtime quite like a barbecue on a beautiful sunny day!
-Although barbecue season has begun, there are some steps that you should be taking every time you go to light up your barbecue to ensure both your safety and the safety of others.
+Nothing says summer quite like a barbecue on a beautiful sunny day!
+Although barbecue season is well under way, there are some steps that you should be taking every time you go to light up your barbecue to ensure your safety and the safety of others.
 To enjoy your barbecue to the fullest this summer, make sure you check out these safety tips to have a safe and responsible barbecue season.

-Before you light your barbecue for the first time this spring, remember to
+Before you light your barbecue for the first time, remember to

 - Clean your barbecue burner ports of rust, debris, and dirt with a pipe cleaner.
 This will allow you to get into the harder-to-reach and smaller places.
 Use a solution of warm water with a pump or two of mild dish soap to clean the entire outside of your grill.
 Put your solution in a spray bottle for convenience.
 To see a video of how to fully clean your gas barbecue, click here!